elizabethmyles/elizabethmyles.github.io/_posts/2022-08-30-ill-be-home-for-halloween-excerpt.md

 It was sophomore year, and Lina and I were hanging out near the refreshment table at Jackie Messer's annual Halloween costume party.
 Lina was here with her latest admirer, a guy names Grady, and I was here with a tall drink of water named London Lange.
 London was seventeen and a senior, and he was a member of a pop music group called Five with a Beat.

 If that situation seems surreal and artificial to you, that's because it was.
 I should never have even met London, much less dated him.
-As Lina had pointed out, he was hot and famous, and I was…
+As Lina had pointed out, he was hot and famous, and I was...

 Well, I was nothing and nobody.
 Not an actress, not a singer, not any type of celebrity.
 Just someone whose parents had made the questionable decision to let cameras follow me around for ten months.